netdata/go.d.plugin/modules/weblog/README.md

                    $remote_addr - - [$time_local] "$request" $status $body_bytes_sent
 ```

-The first one that matches will be used later.
+The first one matches is used later.
 If you use default Apache/NGINX log format auto-detect will do for you.
-If it doesnt work you need [to set format manually](#custom-log-format).
+If it doesn't work you need [to set format manually](#custom-log-format).

 ## Known Fields